This is the best and most authentic restaurant-style Mexican cheese dip you will ever taste.

 Once you see how easy it is to make this cheese dip, you will want to make it again and again and again.
-It goes great with my Chipotle Chicken Nachos, or with my Pork tacos.
+It goes great with my Chipotle Chicken Nachos.
 You can even use it to top enchiladas and more.

 This post was originally published on October 18, 2010, and republished today June 7, 2019.